nebbles/de2-com2-indiv/README.md

 Name: **Benedict Greenberg**
 Topic: **Flights to the ISS**

-For documentation on the assignment, use the [repository wiki](https://github.com/nebbles/de2-com2-indiv/wiki).
+For program documentation, use the [documentation file](documentation.md).
+It includes instructions on installation and use of the program.

 ## Individual assignment brief